rafiusks/vtasker/docs/database.md

 - `audit_action`: ENUM ('user_role_change', 'board_delete', 'system_config_change', etc.)
 - `metric_type`: ENUM ('cpu_usage', 'memory_usage', 'db_connections', 'api_latency', etc.)
 - `error_severity`: ENUM ('info', 'warning', 'error', 'fatal')

+## Notes
+- All timestamps are stored in UTC
+- Soft deletion is implemented using the `is_active` flag
+- Role-based access control is implemented using the `role_code` field
+- Slugs are automatically generated from board names and must be unique